 - A breakdown of the main paid social platforms

-- How to determine which platform is right for you
+- How to determine which social media marketing platform is right for you

 - Best practices for audience targeting

 - Steps to building a successful paid social campaign

 Whether you’re a constant Twitter feed refresher or barely remember to check your LinkedIn messages, social media’s influence on current culture can’t be denied.